Shopping cart: Development of first shopping cart by Sylvan Goldman

 Another shopping cart innovator was Orla Watson, who invented the swinging rear door to allow for "nesting" in 1946.
 Orla Watson continued to make modifications to his original design.
 Advice from his trusted business partners Fred Taylor, a grocery store owner in Kansas City, and George O'Donnell, a grocery store refrigeration salesman, and the incorporation of Watson's swinging door yielded the familiar nesting cart that we see today using the "double-decker" approach.
 Goldman patented a similar version of the cart with only one basket rather than the double-decker feature, which he called the "Nest-Kart" in 1948, over one year after Watson filed for his patent.
 The Nest-Kart incorporated the same nesting mechanism present on the shopping carts designed by Watson, and an interference investigation was ordered by Telescope Carts, Inc. alleging infringement of the patent in 1948.
 After a protracted legal battle, Goldman ultimately recognized Watson's invention and paid one dollar in damages for counterfeit, in exchange for which Watson granted Goldman an exclusive operating license (apart from the three licenses that had already been granted).

 In 1909, Bessie DeCamp invented a seat belt for chairs, go-carts or carriages.
 This was well before shopping carts with child seating areas were invented.
 Goldman introduced a child seating area on shopping carts in 1947.
-For whatever reason, it wasn't until 1967 that seat belts for shopping carts were introduced by David Allen.
+For whatever reason, it was not until 1967 that seat belts for shopping carts were introduced by David Allen.
 It was high tech for the time, because it was a retractable seat belt.